Sports Broadcasting Internship Program: Ignite Your Passion for Production

 Frequently Asked Questions

-A: The internship program is available to all GSU students who are eligible for internship credits as a part of your area of studies.
+A: The internship program is available to all GovState students who are eligible for internship credits as a part of your area of studies.
 It is recommended that non-media students discuss the opportunity with their advisors to make sure this internship qualifies for your requirements.

 Q: How does this internship effect my class schedule?

-A: The internship program works like any class you register for at GSU.
+A: The internship program works like any class you register for at GovState.
 The Sports Programming requirement is any intern can only register for 15 credit hours max including your internship credits.
 EX: Student has 4 classes at 3 credit hours a piece = 12 credit hours.
 Student takes 3 credit hours of internship = 3 credit hours.
 12 class credit hours + 2 intern credits = 15 total.

 Q: I have no or minimal experience in the media field, can I still apply?

 A: The Live Sports Programming internship is open to all, but it is a highly competitive position.
 DLMD will hire the top candidates.
-We request that candidate have taken MST 2100 at GSU.
+We request that candidate have taken MST 2100 at GovState.
 Although, we know that some come in with Media production from High School or other locales.
 We are willing to discuss your experience.

 Q: Is this a paid internship?